rlancaste/Astro-Dev/README.md

 # KStars-INDI-Mac-Dev
-A Script to easily setup and build INDI, 3rd Party Drivers, INDI Web Manager, StellarSolver, GSC, and KStars for Mac and Linux (And possibly Windows) using the latest sources.
+A Script to easily setup and build Astronomical Software including INDI, 3rd Party Drivers, INDI Web Manager, StellarSolver, GSC, and KStars for Mac and Linux (And possibly Windows) using the latest sources.
 This will get you the latest bleeding edge versions and will facilitate development.

 ![Screenshot of KStars on OS X](images/ScreenShotKStarsOnOSX.png "Screenshot of KStars on OS X")

 # About the repository
-This repository is intended to make it easier to get set up to easily build the latest versions of INDI, 3rd Party Drivers, KStars, StellarSolver, GSC, and INDI Web Manager App as well as to be able to edit the source code to test out ideas, to diagnose problems, and to make contributions to the development of any or all of these programs.
+This repository is intended to make it easier to get set up to easily build the latest versions of INDI, INDI Web Manager App, 3rd Party Drivers, StellarSolver, GSC, and KStars as well as to be able to edit the source code to test out ideas, to diagnose problems, and to make contributions to the development of any or all of these programs.
+Recently, I have expanded the script so that it can build in Ubuntu Linux and may expand to other distros and to Windows in the future.
+This script can build using the system, craft, or homebrew as a foundation.
+It can build QT5 and QT6 builds in parallel for testing purposes.
+It can build using the original repositories or forked repositories.
+It can optionally build with XCode on MacOS.

+# The History
 This script evolved out of my previous repository [KStars-on-OSX-Craft](https://github.com/rlancaste/kstars-on-osx-craft).
-Recently, I have expanded the script so that it can build in Ubuntu Linux and may expand to other distros and to Windows in the future.
-Originally, this script depended on the other repository, but it now fully replaces its functionality.
+Originally, this script depended on the other repository, but it now fully replaces its functionality and goes beyond that.
 In the past, this repo used command line options for some settings and options in text files for others.
 Now, the options are mostly streamlined into several files which are explained below.

 # Getting Everything Set Up at Once